apache/apisix-website/blog/en/blog/2023/09/26/bi-weekly report.md

 We have recently fixed and improved some features, and the summary of the updates is as follows:

-1. Provide native JSON data structure input support for the wasm plugin
+1. Utilize xrpc to support the Dubbo protocol

-2. Add UNIX socket listening support for the `chaitin-waf` plugin
+2. Enable the recording of OpenTelemetry variables in the access_log

-3. Introduce the ability to remove the etcd dependency required by APISIX within the APISIX Ingress to reduce architectural complexity (Experimental Feature)
+3. Allow modification of request bodies in external plugins

 "If you want to go fast, go alone.
 If you want to go far, go together."
 The Apache APISIX Community Biweekly Report can help community members better grasp the progress of the Apache APISIX community so that everyone can participate in the Apache APISIX community.